NoroffFEU/html-css-course-assignment-Foadosman/README.md

 8. Look at the work of your peers and write a review for them.
 9. Make adjustments based on the feedback you gather from peers and teachers.
 10. Submit here on Teams.

-## Delivery

-- Please include a link to your live site, deployed on Netlify or GitHub Pages in your submission.
-- Please include a link to your public GitHub repo containing your code in your submission.
-- There is no reflection for this CA.